HyphenHook/cscc43-project/schema.md

 6. All host listing informations are valid locations.
 7. For the reports of the number of bookings in a specific time period, bookings are included inside the time period whenever it has a date inside the period.
 8. The types of status for availability are yes (ready for booking), no (not ready for booking) and book (already booked).
+9. Address for a specific listing also includes the floor number if its an appartment.

 ## Normalization - 3NF
 ***User*** (<ins>userID</ins>, name, address, birthdate, occupation, type, SIN, email, password)